ropensci/phylogram/cran-comments.md

  * winbuilder devel (2017-06-12 r72786)

 ## R CMD check results
-There were no ERROR sor WARNINGs.
+There were no ERRORs or WARNINGs.
 The winbuilder check returned one NOTE
 "Possibly mis-spelled words in DESCRIPTION:
   Dendrograms (3:8)"